 Find out where current employees network with their peer groups.
 Join online groups, attend local networking events or engage with potential candidates through social networks.
 Invite candidates you meet to join your talent community.
 Engaging in the spaces your employees recommend can help recruiters attract passive candidates who could be a strong fit for a future position.

 5. Conduct regular job title research.

-Conduct online research to view how other companies are marketing similar open positions to find alternate job titles and descriptions.
-Many companies use job titles that are unique to their company, this makes finding open positions difficult for candidates who otherwise might match under a different set of keywords.
-With talent acquisition software, build Boolean strings around different job synonyms (i.e. engineer AND software developer), and different keywords to identify people who have the right skills for the job and add them to your growing talent community.
+Take time to research how other companies market similar positions to find alternate job titles and descriptions.
+When companies use job titles that are unique or highly specific to their company, this makes finding open positions difficult for candidates who otherwise might match under a different set of keywords.
+With talent acquisition software, build Boolean strings around different job synonyms, like engineer and software developer, as well as different keywords.
+Identify people who have the right skills for the job and add them to your growing talent community.